iCliniq Logo

 Introduction:

-Several plant species may produce some toxic substances as a part of the plant's defense mechanism against predators.
-People consume ackee for various conditions, but there is no proper scientific evidence for the usage of these products.
-Therefore, these products have been banned in the United States for the past three decades.
+Several plant species may produce toxic substances as a part of the plant's defense mechanism against predators.
+People consume ackee for various conditions, but no proper scientific evidence exists for using these products.
+Therefore, these products have been banned in the United States for three decades.

 • Eating an unripe ackee.